-Autumn term 2023

-Component one: Topic 2 - Weather hazards and climate change

-This topic covers:

-- An overview of the global circulation of the atmosphere. - How has our climate changed over time? - Two detailed studies of tropical cyclones and drought.
+Autumn term 2025 Component one: Topic 2 - Weather hazards and climate change This topic covers: • An overview of the global circulation of the atmosphere. • How has our climate changed over time? • Two detailed studies of tropical cyclones and drought.

-The mock examination testing all topics covered in the course so far.

-Component three: Urban Studies fieldwork day trip

-October 2023

-This trip will cover half of the fieldwork requirements of the course giving access to the questions tested in paper 3 and revising paper 2

 Component one: Topic 3 - Ecosystems, biodiversity and management An overview of the distribution and characteristics of global and UK ecosystems.
-Two detailed studies of a deciduous woodland and a

 Two detailed studies of a deciduous woodland and a tropical rainforest; their structure, function and management options.

-Lent term 2024
+There are two mock examinations testing all topics covered in the course so far.

-Component two: Topic 3 - Resource Management

-- An overview of the global and UK distribution of food, energy and water. - Two detailed studies of sustainable energy resource management; Norway and Bhutan

-Component three: Geographical Investigations - UK Challenges

-- Pupils are required to draw across their knowledge and understanding from component one and two in order to investigate four contemporary challenges faced by the UK. - Challenges include resources, landscape issues, economic challenges (the north/south divide) and climate change.
+Spring term 2026 Component two: Topic 3 - Resource Management An overview of the global and UK distribution of food, energy and water.
+Two detailed studies of sustainable energy resource management; Norway and Bhutan Component three: Geographical Investigations - UK Challenges Pupils are required to draw across their knowledge and understanding from component one and two in order to investigate four contemporary challenges faced by the UK.
+Challenges include resources, landscape issues, economic challenges (the north/south divide) and climate change.
+Summer term 2026 Component three: Geographical Investigations recap Pupils will spend some time reviewing both days of fieldwork and applying it to the exam questions in paper 3.
+Revision: Please note that this will be targeted and that revision occurs throughout the whole of year 11 as retrieval activities during lesson and homework tasks.

-Summer term 2024

-Component three: Geographical Investigations

-• Pupils will spend some time reviewing both days of fieldwork and applying it to the exam questions in paper 3.

-Revision:

-Please note that this will be targeted and that revision occurs throughout the whole of year 11 as retrieval activities during lesson and homework tasks.

 Geography is taught twice a week and is unstreamed.
-Lessons involve encouraging independent learning through discussion and researching topical and contemporary geographical issues.
-The use of IT is encouraged and supported by Google classroom, Seneca learning for revision purposes and a wide range of geographical clips and resources.
+Lessons involve encouraging independent, synoptic learning through discussion and researching topical and contemporary geographical issues.
+The use of maths and IT is encouraged and supported by Google classroom, Seneca learning for revision purposes and a wide range of geographical clips and resources.
 The imperative within the department is to make Geography accessible, relevant and exciting using a variety of teaching and learning techniques to suit all types of learner.